jaymanmt/PMT/README.md

 **Logout**: User can log out of their accounts.

+**Admin Details**: There is meant to be a tab on the navbar with a user icon and this clickable user-icon will appear during events when the user may need to contact the administrator, for example after payment or in the order history.
+This section was remitted and thus, all user-icon links and a nav bar link is not present.
+Entering false admin details on the website was deemed to be inconsistent when this project launches as a live website to be used in the public.

 **Administrator Page**: Admin users can update edit existing shop items, add new shop items, edit user profiles, update individual transaction status.
 Administrators can still make purchases for testing purposes.

 ###### Content Requirements: